How to Prevent RSV

-A pediatric pulmonologist shares insight into the respiratory virus that has seen a national spike in cases.
+A pediatric pulmonologist shares insight into the respiratory virus that has recently seen a spike in cases.

 Dr. Sadeghi spoke with Health Matters to help understand the signs and symptoms of RSV, how to protect your family from the virus, and when to seek medical attention.